barthwalsaurabh0/seatscrore/README.md

 ## Overview

 SeatScore is an intelligent system that assigns a "seat deservingness" score to passengers in public transport based on fatigue, age, and gender.
-It uses a combination of facial analysis techniques and a regression tree model to infer seat priority, promoting fairness in crowded scenarios.

 ## Project Structure

 ```